gianluca-mascolo/aoc2023/c64/day01/ASSEMBLER.md

 Commodore 64 basic can leverage an user defined assembler function that accept a parameter (see [USR](https://www.c64-wiki.com/wiki/USR)).

 To create the function you have to write some assembler (or machine language code) into memory and indicate the memory address to call the function at addresses `785–786` (dec) or `$0311–$0312` (hex).

+## Solution: A custom VAL function

+By defining a custom `USR` function is possible to have a custom `VAL` function that return `-1` for all characters not in range "0"-"9" or the correct value.
+The [assembler code](day01-assembler.asm) was created using the `64MON` cartridge mentioned in *C64 Programmer reference*.
+Because the value passed is loaded into [FAC](https://www.c64-wiki.com/wiki/FAC) (Floating Point Accumulator) the number is first converted using FACINX [routine](https://www.c64-wiki.com/wiki/Floating_point_arithmetic#Routines_for_converting_between_floating_point_and_other_formats) to store it as an integer, then compared with range boundaries for chars "0" and "9" to give you the result.

 ## Cartridge

 Find and download `64MON by HANDIC SOFTWARE 1983` (filename: `handics_64mon.crt`)